Robinhood event contracts | Robinhood

 Robinhood event contracts

 An event contract is a type of financial derivative that allows traders to speculate on the outcome of a specific event.
 These contracts are generally structured around “Yes” or “No” outcomes, and fluctuate in price based on the projected outcome of the event.
-Event contracts then pay out if the position held matches the correct outcome of the event (for example, which candidate will win the 2024 presidential election); otherwise, they expire worthless.
+Event contracts then pay out if the position held matches the correct outcome of the event; otherwise, they expire worthless.

 Eligibility and application